pwilmart/PAW_pipeline/README.md

 The basic method of identifying peptides from tandem mass spectra (MS2 scans) has not really changed too much in 25 years [14].
 It basically involves noise filtering and normalizing an MS2 scan, then comparing that to mass-filtered candidate peptide spectra from a theoretical digest of a protein database.
 Despite this clever leveraging of genomic sequencing (the protein sequences), the challenge has always been in deciding if a particular PSM is correct or not.
 Early heuristic approaches [15] led to basic classifiers [9], and even machine learning methods [16].
 A big step forward came when decoy databases were used to eavesdrop on random noise scores, as popularized by the Gygi lab [6, 7].
 More recent instrumental advances have added high-resolution and accurate mass to the equation [8].

 With more robust statistical methods for controlling PSM errors, confident lists of identified **peptides** present in digests of complex protein mixtures can be reliably determined.
 The next issue is to determine a confident list of the **proteins** present in the samples from the identified peptides.
 This is known as the protein inference problem [11] and it persists despite significant advances in genomic sequencing (maybe that has made the problem even worse).
-Guidelines for parsimonious protein identifications [17] have been widely used for many years in response to many early inflated proteome claims.
-The basic parsimony rules are outlined in [11], but may need to be extended [12] for the large datasets now routinely being generated.
+Guidelines for parsimonious protein identifications [17] have now been widely used for many years.
+The basic parsimony rules are outlined in [11], but may need to be extended [12] for large datasets now routinely acquired.

 ## Best Practices
 As proteomics has matured, there have been many analysis ideas that have come and gone.
 Only a few have really passed the test of time.
 Here is a summary of a modern proteomics analysis pipeline as implemented in the PAW pipeline: